anorthall/caves.app/README.md

 ### Features

-- Complete trip logbook functionality, including rich text trip reports and detailed nerdy stats.
+- Complete trip logbook functionality, with as many or as few data points as you like.
+- Easily upload photos from inside the cave and share them.
+- Add a rich text trip report (like a blog post) to truly capture the experience.
+- View social news feed of your friends' recent caving activity.
-- Comprehensive granular statistics and graphs of activity.
+- Comprehensive granular statistics and pretty charts.
-- Interactive social features: commenting and 'liking' other's trips, and following other users.
-- The ability to create a public profile, making your trip log available online (if desired).
+- Search through trips by location, cave, or any other data point.
+- Create a public profile to share your trips with the world (or just your friends, if you prefer).
 - A minimalist and mobile friendly user interface.

 ### Planned

 - Automatically generated maps of caves visited.
-- The ability to upload photos and surveys to trips.
 - An equipment tracking system - keep track of how many batteries you've got left, or how old your rope is!
+- Comments on trips and photos.

 ## Contributing

 The project is written in Python and Django.
 Pull requests are more than welcome.
 Check the [GitHub issues](https://github.com/anorthall/caves.app/issues) for some ideas of what to do.

 ### Development environment

 All development is done inside the Docker development environment.
-To set up the environment, copy the example development.env file and build and run the docker image from the project root directory:
+To set up the environment, copy the example `development.env` file and build and run the docker image from the project root directory:

 ```
-cp config/docker/development/development.env.example config/docker/development/development.env
+$ cp config/docker/development/development.env.example config/docker/development/development.env
-docker-compose up
+$ docker-compose up
 ```

 Once the database has initialised, the server will be accessible at http://127.0.0.1:8000.
 An initial superuser account with the email address `admin@caves.app` and the password `admin` is created automatically.